Royal College Medical Workforce Knowledgebase©

 - The number of entry level training positions and newly-certified specialists, which contribute to growth of the medical workforce and are known as inflows

-- Retirement and out-migration, which influence the number of physicians leaving the workforce and are known as outflows
+- Retirement and international migration, which influence the number of physicians leaving the workforce and are known as outflows

 Physician supply is the net sum of numerous workforce inflow and outflow factors.
 Changes to these flows affect the size and composition of the physician workforce, and ultimately the level of access patients have to specialized medical care.

-Although the Medical Workforce Knowledgebase is currently limited to inflow and outflow measures, future development will include other factors like physician workload and practice information, as these factors also drive access.
+Although the Medical Workforce Knowledgebase is currently limited to inflow and outflow measures, future development will include other factors like physician workload and practice patterns, as these factors also influence access to specialty care.
 The Knowledgebase will continue to grow in a variety of other ways, including:

-- Adding more workforce data, such as full-time equivalency rather than just head counts as is currently used in the Knowledgebase
+- Adding workforce data, such as full-time equivalency rather than just head counts

 - More in-depth analysis to understand how the healthcare workforce is changing against the needs of patients and communities.